 A new record had been set just a month ago, in Morocco, where a 25-year-old woman (Halima Cissé) from Mali gave birth to nine babies (nonuplets).

-During her pregnancy, after discovering she may give birth to octuplets, she revealed: “I am shocked by my pregnancy.
+During her alleged pregnancy, after discovering she may give birth to octuplets, she claimed: “I am shocked by my pregnancy.
 It was tough at the beginning.
 I was sick.
 It was hard for me.
 It’s still tough but I am used to it now.
 I don’t feel the pain anymore, but it’s still a bit tough.
 I just pray for God to help me deliver all my children in a healthy condition, and for me and my children to come out alive.
 I would be pleased about it.”

-Her husband, who is currently unemployed, said: “I could not believe it.
+Her partner, who is currently unemployed, said: “I could not believe it.
 I felt like one of God’s chosen children.
 I felt blessed to be given these kinds of blessings when many people out there need children.
 It’s a miracle which I appreciate.
 I had to go do my own research on whether a person could really conceive eight children.
 It was a new thing.
 I knew about twins, triplets and even quadruplets.
 But after I found out that these things do happen, and saw my wife’s medical records, I got even more excited.
 I can’t wait to have them in my arms.”

 In 2009, Nadya Suleman made international headlines when she gave birth in 2009, in the US to eight babies (octuplets) who survived.